mr7brown/portfolio/docs/Developer/Git/master-git.md

 ## Branching

 When working on a team with multiple contributors a best practice is to work with branches.
 By default, there is a `master` branch that is used for the `HEAD`.
 Essentially, branching allows you to work independently, while not impacting the main source of the information or code.
-First, let's look at an example of how this works at HBO (and most companies), then we will go through an exercise.
+First, let's look at an example of how this works.

 ### Branching Example